RastreatorTeam/rastreator/README.md

 - -o {csv,json,none,yaml}: Select 'csv', 'json' or 'yaml' to save to disk the query results in CSV, JSON or YAML format.
 Select 'none' to do not save results to disk.
 Default: csv.
 - -m {raw,test,default}: Select 'raw' to use query files without metadata, only Cypher statements one per line.
 Select 'test' to use query files with a minimal metadata (name and statement-table are required).
 Finally, select 'default' to use query files with a complete format.
 Default: default.
 - -f {csv,json,table,yaml}: Select 'csv', 'json', 'table' or 'yaml' to output the query results to screen in CSV, JSON or YAML format.
 Select 'none' to do not output results to screen.
 Default: table.
 - -l {en,es}: Select 'en' or 'es' to use English or Español as the Active Directory language.
-It is easy to add more languages, please check the [FAQ](#10-faq) section.
+It is easy to add more languages, please check the [FAQ](#9-faq) section.
 Default: en.
 - -d AD_DOMAIN: Active Directory domain name.

-Watch the execution mode [demo](#93-execution-mode).

 ### 7.4.
 Interactive mode